BryggansBryggeri/bryggio/README.md

 ### Structure
 The repo contains four crates (a crate is a Rust library or executable):

-- `bryggio_lib`: The main library where most functionality is implemented.
+- `bryggio_core`: The main library where most functionality is implemented.
 - `bryggio_supervisor`: The main executable that is running during the brewing process.
 It is a very small crate, that starts up and runs a BryggIO supervisor client, which controls the brewing process.
 - `bryggio_sensor_box`: A separate executable that controls an external sensor interface.
 Essentially a smaller version of `bryggio_supervisor`.